 How common are construction delays?

-Top causes of construction project delays
+The 7 root causes of construction delays

 1. Weather and site conditions